-The Office for Students (OfS) Memorandum of Assurance and Accountability states that Finance Committee members should not be members of Audit Committee because this would cause a potential conflict of interest when Audit Committee is considering decisions involving Finance Committee.
-If Council determines that cross-representation involving one member is essential, this should be the subject of an explicit, recorded resolution, but it should not be an option for the Chair of either committee.
+The CUC Audit Code of Practice guidance is that Audit Committee (or equivalent) members are not usually members of a Finance Committee.
+This is because Audit and Risk Committee needs the independence to be able to challenge the Finance Committee.
+If Council determines that cross-representation involving one member is essential, this should be the subject of explicit, recorded resolution, but it should not be an option for the Chair of either committee.